truemagic-coder/solana-agent/docs/index.rst

       },
       "tools": {
          "search_internet": {
                "api_key": "your-openai-api-key",
          },
       },
       "agents": [
          {
-            "name": "research_specialist",
+               "name": "news_specialist",
-            "instructions": "You are an expert researcher who synthesizes complex information clearly.
-You use your search_internet tool to get the latest information.", "specialization": "Research and knowledge synthesis",
+               "instructions": "You are an expert news agent.
+You use your search_internet tool to get the latest information.", "specialization": "News researcher and specialist",
-            "tools": ["search_internet"],
+               "tools": ["search_internet"], # Enable the tool for this agent }
-         },
-         {
-            "name": "customer_support",
-            "instructions": "You provide friendly, helpful customer support responses.", "specialization": "Customer inquiries",
-         }
       ],
    }

    solana_agent = SolanaAgent(config=config)

-   async for response in solana_agent.process("user123", "What are the latest AI developments?"):
+   async for response in solana_agent.process("user123", "What is the latest news on Elon Musk?"):
       print(response, end="")